Star Wars: Bounty Hunter

-Bounty Hunter received mixed to positive reviews from critics, who praised its graphics, length, sound and level design, and shooting mechanics.
-Criticism was aimed at the game's repetitive nature, camera control, and technical issues, while the bounty hunting system, which allows players to search each level for secondary targets with a price on their head and capture them dead or alive for a reward, was met with mixed reactions.

 Gameplay

 Star Wars: Bounty Hunter is an action-adventure game played from a third-person perspective.
-Players control Jango Fett, who has access to a wide array of weapons in the game, including his trademark blaster pistols, a flamethrower, and jetpack-mounted missiles.
+Players control Jango Fett, who has access to a wide array of weapons in the game, including his trademark blaster pistols, a flamethrower, poison darts, and jetpack-mounted missiles.
 They can use Jango's jetpack to fly and reach areas that are otherwise inaccessible, but it quickly runs out of fuel, which recharges automatically when the jetpack is not used; using the flamethrower also burns the jetpack's fuel.
 Additionally, Jango can use the scanner built into his helmet to identify individuals and see if they have a bounty on their head.
 He can then capture the individuals in question either dead, or alive, by immobilizing them with his whipcord thrower.
 When using the scanner, the game switches to a first-person perspective.

 In-game, Jango can make use of his acrobatic abilities, somersaulting, and jumping to the side to backflipping to avoid enemies.
 He automatically targets enemies, and holding a certain button allows Jango to move around an enemy while keeping them targeted.
 If the player is using Jango's blaster pistols, up to two enemies can be targeted at the same time.
 There are also many pickups, powerups, and items to help along the way.

 Completing levels and capturing bounty targets rewards the player with credits, which can be used to unlock concept art.
 Each level has a secret feather, which unlock cards from the Star Wars Trading Card Game by Wizards of the Coast; if all feathers are found, bonus footage is unlocked.
 After every level, pages of the comic Open Seasons are unlocked for viewing, and after completing chapters, "blooper reels" for the cutscenes in that chapter are unlocked.